datdenkikniet/cortex-m-interrupt/cortex-m-interrupt/README.md

 # use cortex_m_interrupt::ExceptionRegistration;
 pub fn setup_systick_exception<Registration: ExceptionRegistration>(
     reload_value: u32,
-    handle: Registration,
+    registration: Registration,
     f: fn(),
 ) {
-    // Assert that we've been given a handle to the correct
+    // Assert that we've been given a registration of the correct
     // exception/interrupt.
     assert_eq!(
         cortex_m::peripheral::scb::Exception::SysTick,
-        handle.exception()
+        registration.exception()
     );

     /* Setup systick so that it triggers the SysTick interrupt